jstify/Yummy-Jekyll/_posts/2016-11-01-cdn-integration.md

 category: Web Apps
 tags: [CDN, CDN Integration, Web Application, Javascript]
 ---
-Integrating CDN with Wordpress, Magento & ect are very easy.
+Integrating CDN with Wordpress, Magento & ect is easy process.
 To integrate with web applications, it needs to lot of changes.
-How implement it in simmple steps [read more...](http://jstify.github.io/web%20apps/2016/11/01/cdn-integration.html)
+To implement in simple steps[...](http://jstify.github.io/web%20apps/2016/11/01/cdn-integration.html)

-#General Process
+## General Process

 To integrate CDN in web apps:
 * We Need to prepend CDN url to all links in index.hmtl file, But **HTML and Images will be load from Main server not from CDN**